 In any event, employers may keep a standby list of employees who are willing to work extra hours to account for unexpected employee absence and other extenuating circumstances.
 There are stringent rules around the standby list.
 An employer must provide the following in writing to employees electing to be on the standby list:

 - Steps on how to request being removed

 - How the employer will notify the employee of extra hours available

 - The employee is not required to accept the additional hours

 - The employee is not entitled to extra compensation outside their normal rate

-An important thought for employers to keep in mind if administering a standby plan is that the Oregon Bureau of Labor and Industries may assess penalties of up to $2,000 to employers who have coerce employees to sign up for the standby list.
+An important thought for employers to keep in mind if administering a standby plan is that the Oregon Bureau of Labor and Industries may assess penalties of up to $2,000 to employers who have to coerce employees to sign up for the standby list.

-With less than a month to go, employers who have applicable operations in Oregon should review their scheduling policies to ensure they will comply with the new law.
+Employers who have applicable operations in Oregon should review their scheduling policies to ensure they will comply with the new law.
 Other businesses should take note; predictive scheduling may soon expand to other states, following in the path of the growing trend of more rigorous pay equity legislation being enacted in states and cities across the country.